Goldinium/Space_Travelers_Hub/README.md

  - Desktop: 768px or wider.

 >Project Brief :
- - It is built on a Zeplin design by Microverse.
+ - It is built on a design by Microverse.
- - It is a single page App, powered by React and Redux tools.
+ - It is a single page App, powered by React, Redux tools and axios.
- - It displays 2 pages: Books and Category.
+ - It displays 3 sections or pages: Rockets, Missions and Profile.
  - Content is dynamic, using React components and routes.
  - Dynamic State management was done with Redux.
+ - Data is fetch using axios, with Redux ThunkAPI.

 ## 🛠 Built With <a name="built-with"></a>